mingyli/crystal-ball-cup/gen/rules.md

 No discussion is allowed except for clarifying questions.

 You may not consult external resources.
+You may not collude with each other to affect the outcome of any event before 2026-01-01.

 ## Scoring